ome/www.openmicroscopy.org/_posts/2018-11-30-ometiffpyramid.md

 # Designing an open multi-resolution file format

-In 2012, the OME Consortium started working on the support of multi-resolution or pyramidal proprietary file formats.
+In 2012, the OME Consortium started working on the support of multi-resolution, or pyramidal, proprietary file formats.
 The result of this work was the addition of several proprietary whole slide image (WSI) file format readers in Bio-Formats releases during 2013-2017.
 As often happens, proprietary file format (PFF) readers are only part of the solution required by the scientific